 Sunday, May 29, 2022

-Death on Gokumon Island by Seishi Yokomiz
+Review: Death on Gokumon Island by Seishi Yokomizo

 Synopsis: Kosuke Kindaichi arrives on the remote Gokumon Island bearing tragic news – the son of one of the island’s most important families has died, on a troop transport ship bringing him back home after the Second World War.
 But Kindaichi has not come merely as a messenger – with his last words, the dying man warned that his three step-sisters’ lives would now be in danger.
 The scruffy detective is determined to get to the bottom of this mysterious prophesy, and to protect the three women if he can.